 One of the main reasons skid steers are so valuable on job sites is the work tool attachments you can add to them.
 You can quickly change your basic skid steer from its loader configuration into a high-powered tool capable of breaking concrete, compacting structural fill or even auguring holes to plant a tree.
 Or, you can swap your bucket and add on a rake, broom, tiller, trencher or brush cutter.

-You also have the option of turning your skid steer into a backhoe.
+You also have the option of turning your skid steer into a backhoe or other machine with the best skid steer attachment for a specific application.
 Your skid steer can transform into a low-cost version of an excavator if you rent a boom and stick assembly that fits on where your bucket attaches.
 In no time, you’ve gone from loading buckets of material to excavating utility trenches.

 When it comes to skid steers, you have a fantastic selection of more than 40 work tool attachments available for light, medium and heavy-duty equipment.
 Many of these marvelous inventions fit onto a skid steer, compact track loader or multi-terrain loader.
 Today’s hydraulic technology allows you to use your machines in ways not imagined a few decades ago.